what are open streets?

 The ciclovía movement has a presence in the North America that dates back more than 25 years.
 Among the oldest initiatives, started in 1983, is Wayne County, Michigan’s “Saturday in the Park,” in which a six-mile stretch of the Edward Hines Parkway is closed to motorized traffic every Saturday from May through September.
 By the late 2000s, the concept had spread to a number of U.S. cities including Cleveland, Philadelphia, New York, and Portland, OR.
 Today, ciclovía-style events take place in over 30 communities around the U.S. and Canada.

 Open Streets National Summit

 The Open Streets movement is about so much more than biking.
 Open Streets are about getting communities active and changing the way people view their streets and neighborhoods.
+By incorporating arts and culture, we create vibrant public spaces that invite people to participate in healthy physical activity.
 And the beautiful thing about Open Streets is they are for everyone--from young to old, from people on skateboards and rollerblades to people in wheelchairs.